humlen/Terminal/terminal.md

 #### Lantern
 + added final timer to lantern fetch
 + moved macrotrends scrape and formatting to function
++ added relative valuation

+#### Todo
-- change diagnostics to add Filter Rate & Failure Rate
+- change diagnostics in Terra to add Filter Rate & Failure Rate
+- fix diagnostics in Eidos to accurately reflect missing and removed values
 - change Eidos scoring to select top 10 from each sector
+- check all Spotlight values (ROI & Margins)

-### Version: 1.0
+### Version: 1.0 [Live]

 ---
 2023-04-22